Frequently asked questions about weddings

 Does the Nouveau Penser officiant handle the preparation of legal documents and their transmission to the Directeur de l’État Civil for registering our marriage?

-At the end of the ceremony, following the signatures, your officiant will give you a copy of the Declaration of Marriage (DEC-50) as a proof of your marriage.
+Following the ceremony and after the signatures, your officiant will provide you with a copy of the Marriage Declaration (DEC-50) as proof of your marriage.
+They will then submit the necessary documents to the civil registry for the registration of your marriage.

-A few weeks later, you will receive a letter from the Directeur de l’État Civil confirming that your marriage has been registered.
+A few weeks later, you will receive a letter from the Director of the Office of Civil Status of Quebec confirming the registration of your marriage.
 At the same time, you will be invited to order your marriage certificate.
-It is up to the spouses to make the request themselves to the Director, as the law does not allow us to do this for you.
+It is the responsibility of the spouses to make this request directly to the Director, as the law does not permit us to do this on your behalf.

 What documents are we required to provide?